 CASON counsellors provide ongoing support in a number of programs available to people struggling with their own substance use or gambling behaviour.
 Services include individual counselling, our 4-week Day Treatment program, referral to residential treatment, and the addiction supportive housing (ASH) program.
 The process begins with an initial assessment, which includes meeting a counsellor and sharing information related to substance use, gambling, physical and emotional health, family and relationships, and treatment goals.

 One-on-one counselling sessions are offered at CASON for clients who are looking for help changing their use of substances.
 Depending on your current situation and the availability of the counsellor, you would attend counselling approximately once every two weeks to once per month.
 Your counsellor can help you to set goals, identify your triggers to use, and develop healthy coping skills and supports to stay clean and sober.

-Day Treatment is a group-level intervention which is three weeks in duration, meeting Monday through Friday from 9:00 AM to 3:00 PM.
+Day Treatment is a group-level intervention which is four weeks in duration, meeting Monday through Friday from 9:00 AM to 3:00 PM.
 It provides daily group process activities and focuses on life skills development and lifestyle change issues.
 (This program does not run on statutory holidays).